SIAM Conference on Data Mining (SDM11)

 Hui Xiong, Rutgers University

-Huzefa Rangwala, George
+Huzefa Rangwala, George Mason University

 I. Ramakrishnan, SUNY Stony Brook